 We, the people of Washington State, come together to secure the fundamental right to health care for all individuals.
 It is not a privilege or a commodity.
 We must act now to create a health care system that promotes public health and the general welfare through laws, policies, and financing guided and shaped by human rights principles.

 What human rights principles guide us and what do they mean?

-Universality: Everybody in.
+Universal Access: Everybody in.
 Nobody out.
-Universal means everyone has access to health care.
+Universal means everyone has access to healthcare.

 Equity: Health care services are delivered in an equitable way, addressing the unique needs and health risks of each human being.

 Equality: There is equality for all, without discrimination.
 The dignity and cultural traditions of patients are respected.

 Quality: Each individual enjoys the highest attainable standard of physical and mental health, receiving the right care at the right place and at the right time – safe and high

 Participation: Individuals and communities are able to participate actively in the decisions that affect their health, including the development and delivery of health care services.

 Accountability: Each part of the health system ensures accountability to patients and the community with appropriate staffing, standards, monitoring and remedies.

 Transparency: Information about the healthcare system is transparent, understandable and readily available to all.
 People have easy access to their personal health information.